teaghan/Cycle_SN/README.md

 ## Generative and Interpretable Deep Learning for Stellar Spectra

 This project aims to bridge the gap between two different sets of stellar spectra.
 Although the underlying physics that produces the two sets may be the same, the data can visually appear very different for a variety of reasons.
 Cycle-StarNet is meant to determine the commonalities between two sets of spectra (ie. the physical parameters) and learn how to transform one set of data into the other.
-Check out the [technical write-up](./docs/README.md), which explains the method in detail; dicusses the training process; provides insight into issues that may arise when transferring the method to other datasets (as well tricks to fix these issue); and shows some applications of the Cycle-StarNet.

 <p align="center">
   <img width="400" height="300" src="./figures/diagram.png">